redbrick/static-site/source/help/exams/helpdesk-test-2011-agm/index.md

 Thanks.

 3:
-So like, I’m trying to ssh out to my own server, warez.illegalactivities.org with the command “ssh cokefiend@warez.illegalactivies.org” but the program just hangs there and never connects.
+So like, I’m trying to ssh out to my own server, warez.illegalactivities.org with the command "ssh cokefiend@warez.illegalactivies.org" but the program just hangs there and never connects.
 Why is your server so shit and how can I get it to work?

 4: